litmining/litmining.github.io/src/index.md

 # launch labelbuddy
 labelbuddy myproject.labelbuddy
 ```
-Create some labels and start annotating documents!
+Now you can create some labels and start annotating documents.
 You can refer to labelbuddy's [documentation](https://jeromedockes.github.io/labelbuddy/labelbuddy/current/documentation/) (also available through the "Help" menu in labelbuddy).

 Once you have annotated some documents, export the annotations to a JSON file (either from the "Import & Export menu") or with the `labelbuddy export-docs` command.